Last Updated: 9th March, 2026

 Summing Up

 Finally, if you are travelling into Thailand you may want to be aware that there is a new rule that requires all foreigners to submit a Digital arrival Card (TDAC) within 3 days of their flight.
-This will come into effect 1st May 2025.
+This has come into effect from the 1st May 2025.